-There are three types of FSAs:
+There are three types of FSAs offered through the plan:

 - The General-Purpose Health Care FSA.

 - The Limited Purpose Health Care FSA.

-- The Dependent Day Care FSA.
+- The Dependent Care FSA.

+Before the start of each Plan year, you may to elect to contribute some of your upcoming pay to a flexible spending account ("FSA").
 Your health plan election determines the Health Care FSA for which you're eligible.
-If you enroll in the Blue health plan, you can elect the General-Purpose Health Care FSA.
-If you enroll in either the Green or Orange health plan, you can elect the Limited Purpose Health Care FSA.
+If you enroll in either the Purple or Blue health plan, you can elect either the General-Purpose Health Care FSA or the Limited Purpose Health Care FSA.
+If you enroll in either the Green or Orange health plan, or you waive health plan coverage, you can elect only the Limited Purpose Health Care FSA.

 It is important to estimate your FSA contributions carefully.
-According to IRS regulations, any amounts that you contribute but do not use before the end of the calendar year are forfeited.
-If you want help estimating your eligible expenses, worksheets are available on MyAssurantBenefits.com.
+According to IRS regulations, any amounts that you contribute but do not use before the end of the calendar year and any applicable runout period are forfeited.
+If you want help estimating your eligible expenses, worksheets are available on myassurantbenefits.com.